uofa-cmput404/uofa-cmput404.github.io/content/labsignments/flask.md

 * As a user, I want to add items to any existing item in the outline, so I can grow my outline.
 * As a user, I want to edit items in the outline, so I can update my outline.
 * As a user, I want to delete items from the outline, becuase I don't want them anymore.
+* As a user, I want to be able to delete a parent node, and all its children shall be deleted with it.
 * As a user, I want the outline to remember the order of outline items, because the order is important to me.
 * As a user, I want my friend to be able to edit the same outline that I am editing, so that we can collaborate.
 * As a user, I want to see what my friends are typing in my outline while they type it, so I can be up to date.